-The Tackling Child Exploitation (TCE) Support Programme is a consortium programme, funded by the Department for Education and led by Research in Practice with the University of Bedfordshire’s International Centre and The Children’s Society.
+The Tackling Child Exploitation (TCE) Support Programme is a consortium programme, funded by the Department for Education and led by Research in Practice with the University of Bedfordshire’s Safer Young Lives Research Centre and The Children’s Society.

-The International Centre: Researching child sexual exploitation, violence and trafficking at the University of Bedfordshire is one of the UK’s leading research centres in the field of child exploitation.
+The Safer Young Lives Research Centre at the University of Bedfordshire is one of the UK’s leading research centres in the field of child exploitation.
 It was awarded The Queen’s Anniversary Prize in 2013 for its pioneering work on child sexual exploitation (CSE) and continues to develop its specialism in CSE and other forms of sexual abuse, and in participatory approaches to understanding and responding to such forms of harm.
 In more recent years, the Centre’s work has expanded to include other forms of child exploitation and extra-familial harm, most notably through its Contextual Safeguarding programme of work.

 Find out more at www.beds.ac.uk/ic